Thomas Birch Freeman: Gold Coast and Asante

-Thomas Birch Freeman first ventured into Asante territory on 29 January 1839, with the intention of setting up a Wesleyan mission station there.
-From Cape Coast, Thomas Freeman and his mission assistants arrived at Fomena via Anomabu, an approximate midpoint between the Central Region and Ashanti Region.
+Freeman first ventured into Asante territory on 29 January 1839, with the intention of setting up a Wesleyan mission station there.
+From Cape Coast, Freeman and his mission assistants arrived at Fomena via Anomabu, an approximate midpoint between the Central Region and Ashanti Region.
 On the trek to Kumasi, he fell ill at a town called Domonasi.
-He quickly recovered and went to another town, Yankumasi where a receptive young chieftain, Asin Chibu gave him sheep and green plantains and instructed five porters to carry his luggage.
-At the town of Mansu, he was received by the chief, Gabri and his captains, who donated fruits, vegetables and sheep to Freeman and his entourage.
-He became ill again in Mansu but the fever had abated by the following week.
-He traversed the River Prah with its wooded banks full of palm trees, ferns and other flora.
-Freeman passed over the Adansi hills and onward to the small town of Kwisa/Kusa.
+He quickly recovered and went to another town, Yankumasi, where a receptive young chieftain by the name of Asin Chibu gave him sheep and green plantains and instructed five porters to carry his luggage.
+At the town of Mansu, Freeman was received by the chief Gabri and his captains, who donated fruits, vegetables and sheep to Freeman and his entourage.
+Freeman became ill again in Mansu, but the fever had abated by the following week.
+Traversing the River Prah, with its wooded banks full of palm trees, ferns and other flora, Freeman passed over the Adansi hills and onward to the small town of Kwisa/Kusa.
 The chief of Adansi, Korinchi, was described as a drunkard and Freeman preached the gospel to him in front of 500 natives and vassals.
 He also witnessed the traditional funeral of the chief's sister and human sacrifice of a native female slave as part of the customs.
-A delegation from his team was dispatched to Kumasi to enquire from the Asantehene, Nana Kwaku Dua I if the Asante Kingdom was going to be receptive to the Methodist Church in Kumasi.
-The team had to wait in, Kusa in Ashanti and later a rest stop town called, Franfraham.
+A delegation from his team was dispatched to Kumasi to enquire from the Asantehene, Nana Kwaku Dua I, if the Asante Kingdom was going to be receptive to the Methodist Church in Kumasi.
+The team had to wait in Kusa in Ashanti and later a rest stop town called, Franfraham.
 The Asantes thought that Freeman was a British spy and he had to wait for nearly two months (48 days) before the stool authorities permitted him to meet the Kwaku Duah I who reigned from 1834 to 1867.

 The Ashanti Empire was a formidable kingdom and perennial political enemy of the Fante people.
 The daily life of the Fantes on the coast was deeply affected by the constant attacks on them by the Asante army.
-One scholar of mission history stated, “Members at Cape Coast had grown up in…undetached houses with specially designed exits to facilitate escape from one through the other in time of attack by their northern enemy.
-Their information about Ashanti consisted of ‘tales of horror, wretchedness and cruelty,’ which expanded with telling and retelling and terrified them as much as they made Freeman restless ‘to commence Missionary operations.”
+One scholar of mission history stated: "Members at Cape Coast had grown up in…undetached houses with specially designed exits to facilitate escape from one through the other in time of attack by their northern enemy.
+Their information about Ashanti consisted of 'tales of horror, wretchedness and cruelty,' which expanded with telling and retelling and terrified them as much as they made Freeman restless to commence Missionary operations."